fino-digital/otc-cloudeye-prometheus-exporter/README.md

 Prometheus exporter that gather metrics from Open Telekom Cloud resources over Cloud Eye API

+## DEPRECATION NOTICE

+This repository is no longer maintained.
+We encourage you to migrate to <https://github.com/fino-digital/cloudeye-exporter>

 ## Environment Variables

 Name     | Description | Possible Values | Default Value